Lusitaniae/ansible-role-prometheus-exporter-installer/README.md

 Role for installing prometheus exporters in your server.

-Should work for all exporters with similar release procedure to official exporters, with the pre built binaries available from the Github releases of the project.
+Should work for _all_ exporters with a similar release procedure as the official ones.
+Where *promu* is used to build and package the exporters for a number of architectures and deploy the final packages to the respective release in GitHub.

 Requirements
 ------------